cyekov/Obfvious/README.md

 * Testing requires grep and sed, you can install them with chocolatey `choco install grep sed`
 * Open a `cmd.exe`, run `env.bat`, `cd` into `build` and `ninja check-llvm clang-test`

-## Notes
-* As opposed to many tools build upon LLVM, Obfvious is *not* implemented as a pass, but instead coded as an integral part of CLang.
-To the best of my knowledge, you can’t at this point create an out-of-source LLVM pass on windows.
-* You cannot cross compile (you can’t build a Windows clang on a non-Win machine)

-## Obfvious on \*nix systems
-There is nothing preventing Obfvious from working on Linux and Mac distributions.
-It should work just fine, I just didn't get around to testing it.

 ## Status & Contributing

 Obfvious is in a very initial state, and only allows for basic string obfuscation through RORing with a random value.
 Decoding is done JIT-style by allocating a string for each usage and decoding the obfuscated string to it (and then reading it).